jrfortune/secret-hitler/README.md

 ```

 ### Notes
-I didn't look into getting SSL working, so if you are leveraging STS (requiring https), you'll have to skip DNS.
+I didn't look into getting SSL working, so if you are leveraging HSTS, you'll have to skip DNS.